ericnordelo/cross-chain-bridge-examples/README.md

     $ hh greet --network arbitrum
    ```

-4. Run the task for sending the message from Arbitrum L1 to L2, using the address of the deployed Greeter as the target, and any message you want:
+4. Run the task for sending the message from Arbitrum L1 to L2, using the address of the deployed `Greeter` as the `target`, and any message you want:

    ```sh
     $ hh send-message:arbitrum-l1-to-l2 --target \